Best Home Gym Buys

 For your medium range, fill a backpack with 1-litre bottles.
 See how heavy it needs to be that you can perform 8-10 rows or overhead lifts with moderate effort.

 Your heavyweight range is generally about 50% heavier than your medium set.
-So for example, if you need 15kg dumbbells for your medium weight, choose the 22.5kg for your heavy set.
+So for example, if you need 15kg dumbbells for your medium weight, choose the 22.5kg for your heavy dumbbells.

 Barbells